A Fast Binary Splitting Approach for Non-Adaptive Learning of Erd\H{o}s--R\'enyi Graphs: Construction of a Pairwise Independent Permutation Family

 \section{Construction of a Pairwise Independent Permutation Family}

 In this appendix, we provide our required pairwise independent hash function that can be evaluated in $\bigO(1)$ time.
-Throughout our paper, we consider a number of nodes equaling a power of two (rounding up via ``dummy nodes'' with no edges if needed), but it is instructive to first consider permuting a \emph{prime number} $p$ of elements, say labeled $\{0,1,\dotsc,p-1\}$.
+Throughout our paper, we consider a number of vertices equaling a power of two (rounding up via ``dummy vertices'' with no edges if needed), but it is instructive to first consider permuting a \emph{prime number} $p$ of elements, say labeled $\{0,1,\dotsc,p-1\}$.
 In this case, a straightforward choice of random permutation is

 where $(a,b)$ are uniformly random over the $p(p-1)$ combinations with $a \ne 0$.
 Under this choice, it is straightforward to verify that for any $x\ne x'$, the pair $(\pi(x),\pi(x'))$ is uniform over the $p(p-1)$ possible pairs.
 Specifically, this is seen by subtracting two equations $ax+b=y$ and $ax'+b=y'$ and using the invertibility of $x-x'$ (mod $p$) to determine $a$ from $(y,y')$, which in turn determines $b$, thus establishing that all $p(p-1)$ pairs $(y,y')$ are equally likely.